bhush-n/simple-data-pipeline/README.md

-# simple-data-pipeline

-Simple Data Pipeline with Python and Docker
+# Simple Data Pipeline with Python and Docker

-A straightforward ETL (Extract, Transform, Load) data pipeline implementation using Python and Docker for processing medical datasets.
+A straightforward ETL (Extract, Transform, Load) data pipeline implementation using **Python** and **Docker** for processing medical datasets.

+---

-Overview
+## 📌 Overview
-This project demonstrates how to build a simple yet effective data pipeline that extracts data from a CSV file, transforms it by cleaning and standardizing the format, and loads the processed data into a new file.
+This project demonstrates how to build a simple yet effective data pipeline that:
+- **Extracts** data from a CSV file.
+- **Transforms** it by cleaning and standardizing the format.
+- **Loads** the processed data into a new file.

 The entire pipeline runs in a Docker container for consistent execution across different environments.

+---

-Features
+## ✨ Features
-Extract: Read data from CSV files
+- ✅ **Extract**: Read data from CSV files

-Transform: Clean data by removing missing values and standardizing column names
+- ✅ **Transform**: Clean data by removing missing values and standardizing column names

-Load: Save processed data to a new CSV file
+- ✅ **Load**: Save processed data to a new CSV file

-Containerized: Runs in Docker for environment consistency
+- ✅ **Containerized**: Runs in Docker for environment consistency

-Simple Setup: Minimal configuration required
+- ✅ **Simple Setup**: Minimal configuration required

+---

-Project Structure
+## 📂 Project Structure
-text
 simple-data-pipeline/
 ├── app/
 │ └── pipeline.py # Main pipeline script
 ├── data/
 │ ├── Medicaldataset.csv # Source dataset
 │ └── CleanedMedicalData.csv # Output (generated)
 ├── Dockerfile # Docker configuration
 ├── requirements.txt # Python dependencies
 ├── docker-compose.yml # Docker Compose configuration
-└── README.md               # This file
+└── README.md # Project documentation

+---

-Prerequisites
+## 🛠️ Prerequisites
-Docker and Docker Compose installed on your system
+- Docker and Docker Compose installed on your system

-Basic understanding of Python and Docker concepts
+- Basic understanding of Python and Docker concepts

+---

-Setup and Installation
+## 🚀 Setup and Installation
-Clone or download the project files to your local machine
+1. **Clone or download** the project files to your local machine

-Ensure the project structure matches the layout shown above
+2. Ensure the project structure matches the layout shown above

-Verify the dataset is placed in the data/ folder as Medicaldataset.csv
+3. Place your dataset in the `data/` folder as `Medicaldataset.csv`

+---

-Usage
+## ▶️ Usage

-Running the Pipeline
+### Running the Pipeline
-Execute the following command from the project root directory:
+From the project root directory, execute:

-bash
 docker compose up --build

-Expected Output
+✅ Expected Output
-When the pipeline runs successfully, you should see output similar to:
+After running, you should see logs similar to:

-text
+vbnet
+Copy
+Edit
-✔ data-pipeline                           Built                                                                                   0.0s
+✔ data-pipeline                           Built
-✔ Network simple_docker_pipeline_default  Created                                                                                 0.4s
+✔ Network simple_docker_pipeline_default  Created
-✔ Container simple_pipeline_container     Created                                                                                 0.4s
+✔ Container simple_pipeline_container     Created
 Attaching to simple_pipeline_container
 simple_pipeline_container  | Data Extraction completed.
 simple_pipeline_container  | Data Transformation completed.
 simple_pipeline_container  | Data Loading completed.
 simple_pipeline_container  | Data pipeline completed successfully.
 simple_pipeline_container exited with code 0
-Results
-After successful execution, you'll find a new file CleanedMedicalData.csv in the data/ folder containing the processed dataset.
+The cleaned dataset will be available in the data/ folder as CleanedMedicalData.csv.

-Pipeline Components
+🔍 Pipeline Components
-Extract Phase
+1. Extract Phase
-Reads the source CSV file from the mounted data directory
+Reads the source CSV file from the mounted data/ directory

 Uses pandas to load the dataset into memory

-Transform Phase
+2. Transform Phase
 Removes rows with missing values using dropna()

 Standardizes column names by: